Terms and Conditions

 Cancellation of Order

-No order may be cancelled, modified or deferred without the prior written consent of CNS, which is at the absolute discretion of CNS.
-Such consent is subject to CNS being reimbursed for all losses and expenses resulting from the cancellation, modification or deferment.
+18.1 No order may be cancelled, modified or deferred without the prior written consent of CNS, which is at the absolute discretion of CNS.
+Such consent is subject to CNS being reimbursed for all ordered/pre-purchased components, losses and expenses resulting from the cancellation, modifications or deferment.
 Losses include and are not limited to a loss of profits.

 a) CNS is satisfied that the Goods were defective in materials or in manufacture at the time of delivery of the Goods to the Customer; and

-b) The Customer gives notice to CNS at the address shown on the front of the invoice or other delivery documentation or at the address otherwise notified to the Customer, within 7 days of receipt of the Goods, of the alleged defects in materials or in manufacture; and
+b) The Customer gives notice to CNS at the address shown on the front of the invoice or other delivery documentation or at the address otherwise notified to the Customer, within 7 days of receipt of the Goods detailing the alleged defects e.g. materials, or in manufacture; and

-c) The Customer actually returns the Goods to CNS at the expense of the Customer within 30 days of delivery, quoting invoice numbers.
+c) The Customer returns the defective Goods to CNS at the expense of Customer within 30 days of delivery, quoting invoice numbers; then

 Limitation of Liability